Johny270/react-admin-ui/README.md

 - Sass / Scss
 - HTML
 - CSS
+- Recharts

 ---

 ## What to expect next?
 Coming next, I plan to explore more of the technologies I briefly touched on this project.
-Also the goal is to always keep an eye on what the market request and maintain myself up-to-date to the best of my abilities.
+Also the goal is to always keep an eye on what the market requests and maintain myself up-to-date to the best of my abilities.

-[] - Build a desktop application using C# and ASP.net with data coming from a SQL database.
+- [] Build a desktop application using C# and ASP.net with data coming from a SQL database.
-[] - A mobile application built with React and C#
+- [] A mobile application built with React and C#
-[] - A fullstack web application using React, Next.js, tailwind and MongoDB [] - Dive into devOps terminologies
+- [] A fullstack web application using React, Next.js, tailwind and MongoDB
+- [] Dive into devOps terminologies

 ---